zilishen/documentation/content/includes/acm/installation/install-acm-dev-portal.md

 ### Installation Steps

-1. Follow the steps to [add the NGINX Management Suite Repo](#add-yum-apt) to Yum or Apt.
+1. Follow the steps to [add the NGINX Instance Manager Repo](#add-yum-apt) to Yum or Apt.

 1. Run the following command(s) for your Linux distribution to install the Developer Portal: